 The Calibration Report on the top line will display the voltage output from the DO cell in millivolts (mV).
-This value should be between 0.0 and 3.0 (at 25°C).
-If the value returned is more than 3.0, the DO Cap should be replaced.
+Please contact Aguaread for current acceptable calibration values.

 This value is stored in the Probe's memory and can be recalled at any time.
-See section 10.7 Calibration Data Storage and Retrieval.
+See section 10.7.
+Calibration Data Storage and Retrieval.
 Press OK then ESC repeatedly to return to normal reading mode.